CP-Ong/portfolio/README.md

 ### [Project 2: Turtle Crossing Game](https://github.com/CP-Ong/beginner-projects-python/tree/3050f4be5759b283307d1de0580f85ab9f730d1f/Project2_Turtle-Crossing-Game)
   > Created a turtle crossing game using OOP.
 ### [Project 3: Flash Card App](https://github.com/CP-Ong/beginner-projects-python/tree/3050f4be5759b283307d1de0580f85ab9f730d1f/Project3_Flash-Card-App)
-  > Created a simple flash card app using tkinter and pandas.
+  > Created a simple flashcard app using Tkinter and Pandas.

 ### <ins>SQL Project(s)</ins>
 ### [Project 1: Data Cleaning & EDA on the Layoffs Dataset](SQL/Layoffs-Dataset)
   > Tech firms around the globe are fighting the economic slowdown.
-The slow consumer spending, higher interest rates by central banks and strong dollars overseas are hinting towards possible recession
+The slow consumer spending, higher interest rates by central banks and strong dollars overseas hint towards a possible recession
   > and tech firms have started laying employees off.
-This economic slowdown has made Meta recently fire 13% of its workforce, which amounts to more than 11,000 employees.
+This economic slowdown has caused Meta to fire 13% of its workforce, which is more than 11,000 employees.
-  > This dataset was made with the hope to enable Kaggle community to look into analyzing recent tech turmoil and discover useful insights.
+  > This dataset was made with the hope of enabling the Kaggle community to look into analyzing recent tech turmoil and discover useful insights.
 (FROM KAGGLE)

 In conclusion, I found companies with the most total layoffs per year (showing the top 5 each year).
 The original data came from [Kaggle](https://www.kaggle.com/datasets/swaptr/layoffs-2022).